Kisunah/senior-design/Professional-Bios/WilfongProfessionalBiography.md

 ▪ Video Games

 ## Type of project sought
-▪ web-based classification/experiences reporting system for senior projects teams to report experiences with hardware components and comment on their usability, support, documentation, functionality, programming, etc.
+▪ Web-based classification/experiences reporting system for senior projects teams to report experiences with hardware components and comment on their usability, support, documentation, functionality, programming, etc.